macmichael01/django-videothumbs/README.md

 NOTE: This is only a proof of concept at this point.
 And is not recommended for use in a production setting just yet.

+**REQUIREMENTS**

+    pip install Django==1.3 # or newer
+    pip install PIL

+    # ffmepg (Debian)
+    sudo apt-get install ffmpeg

+    # Mac
+    # Download ffmpegX and follow instructions on how to install.
+    # Then symlink the ffmpeg binary so that a terminal shell can find it.
+    sudo ln -s /Applications/ffmpegX.app/Contents/Resources/ffmpeg /usr/local/bin/

 **INSTALLATION**

     pip install django-videothumbs